megamixfedition/mmfe/README.md

 - PS3: <br>
     First start by copying the .pkg file(s) to a Flash Drive formatted as FAT32, then plug it into your PS3.<br>
     Enable HEN, and there will be a folder called "Package Manager" on the XMB menu.
 Open it.<br>
-    Open the "Install PKG Files" folder inside it, then open "Standard" folder and finally install the pkg.
+    Open the "Install PKG Files" folder inside it, then open the "Standard" folder and finally install the pkg.
 The game should be on the XMB menu now.

 # Additional Info
 We have been working on this mod since november 2019.
 We hope you have fun playing it.<br>